1. Scope

 7.1.
 All admission tickets belonging to an order process will be made out to the first and last name of the Purchaser, identifying him/her as such.
 Before admission tickets are provided or sent, the Customer must also specify the specific user of the admission ticket in question in accordance with the following provisions, and the user will also be shown on the admission ticket in question (so-called hard personalisation).
 The first and last name of the user are specified on each admission ticket.

-7.2 In the standard ordering procedure (5.), after payment in full (value date), the tickets can be called up by the Customer in the Customer’s personal log-in area (“My Festival”) at www.bayreuther-festspiele.de and can be printed out after personalisation (7.3.); after personalisation, the ticket will also be made available digitally.
+7.2 In the standard order procedure (5.), after payment in full (value date), the tickets can be called up by the Customer in the Customer’s personal login area (“My Festival”) at www.bayreuther-festspiele.de and can be printed out once personalisation (7.3.) has taken place.
+After personalisation, the tickets will also be provided digitally as a mobile ticket.
 The Customer will be informed of the value date.
 Should the Customer choose to send the tickets by post when ordering their tickets, the admission tickets will be sent as printed admission tickets via post at the Customer’s own risk to the specified shipping address following payment in full and once personalisation has been completed (7.4.).
 Additional fees per order (invoice) will be levied for shipments via post in accordance with Section 2.2.
 In general, shipping via post is only possible for orders within Germany and orders from other European countries.

 7.4.
-If the Customer chose postal delivery when ordering the tickets, the tickets can be personalised by the Customer in the Customer’s personal log-in area (“My Festival”) at www.bayreuther-festspiele.de once payment has been made in full by specifying the user in question.
+If the Customer chose postal delivery when ordering the tickets, the tickets can be personalised by the Customer in the Customer’s personal login area (“My Festival”) at www.bayreuther-festspiele.de once payment has been made in full by specifying the user in question.
 Only tickets personalised in the name of the specific user will be valid and sent by post.
 If the Customer does not have a personal login area, he/she can also personalise tickets offline using a corresponding form, which will be sent to the Customer together with the invoice – insofar as he/she has chosen to have the tickets sent by post and it is possible to make him/her an offer for purchasing admission tickets – and which he/she must return to the address specified in 6.1.
-The personalisation of the tickets by the Customer must take place by the day of the performance in the case of online personalisation in accordance with the above sentence 1, and, in the case of offline personalisation in accordance with the above sentence 2, no later than 30/06/2024 (receipt of the form by BF); once this deadline has passed, personalisation and postal dispatch of the tickets is no longer possible.
+In the case of online personalisation in accordance with sentence 1 above, the personalisation of the tickets by the Customer must take place by the day of the performance, and, in the case of offline personalisation in accordance with the sentence 2 above, it must take place no later than 30/06/2025 (receipt of the form by BF); once this deadline has passed, personalisation and postal dispatch of the tickets is no longer possible.
 The regulations under 7.3. sentences 4 and 5 apply accordingly.

 7.5.
 The date, time and performance on the invoice and the admission tickets allocated and sent must be checked upon receipt.
 BF is to be informed immediately of any mistakes found when comparing the tickets with the order or invoice.